deep-entertainment/egoventure/docs/getting_started.md

 For more details on how this resource is filled, check out the [Parrot documentation about it](https://github.com/deep-entertainment/parrot/blob/main/docs/resources.md).

+## Exporting

+When you're ready with your game, refer to the [Godot export documentation](https://docs.godotengine.org/en/stable/getting_started/workflow/export/index.html) on how to export your game for the various supported platforms.

 ## Where to go from here

 Now that you know the basics, check out the rest of the documentation.